To Understand The Importance Of Christmas In Sardinia We Must Consider One Fundamental Fact.

 What is Christmas called in Sardinian?

-Sa Paschixedda or Pasca de nadale
+The name for Christmas is Sa Paschixedda or Pasca de nadale

 Speaking about old traditions, you may want to know that Sardinia has its own language.
 It is a real language with Latin and Spanish influences.
 Very interesting to know how the ancient Sardinian tradition recalls the celebrations ranging from Christmas to Pentecost.